FormingWorlds/PROTEUS/docs/source/usage.rst

      - The spectrum of the host star as observed today.
 These files may be obtained using the ``GetStellarSpectrum`` tool.
      - False
      - String
-     - Path to file, measured relative to the PROTEUS base directory.

-   * - ``star_btrack``
-     - Baraffe evolutionary track to be used when ``star_model = 1``.
-     - False
-     - String
-     - Path to file, measured relative to the PROTEUS base directory.
+     - Path to file, measured relative to the FWL_DATA directory.

    * - ``mean_distance``
      - Distance between the planet and its host star, in units of AU.